How to Apply: Transfer Students

-Information about J.D. program tuition for resident and nonresident students, as well as residency requirements, is on the Tuition & Fees page.
+Information about J.D. program tuition for resident and nonresident students, as well as residency requirements, is on the Tuition, Fees & Residency page.

 Transfer applications must be submitted by July 30.
 Beginning May 1, decisions are made on a rolling basis and communicated within 2-3 weeks from the time an application is complete.
 Students applying for transfer should submit the following:

 - A current Credential Assembly Service (CAS) report.

 - A letter from the dean of the applicant's present school stating that the applicant is in good standing and eligible to return to that school and giving the applicant's class rank.

 - An official copy of the applicant's law school transcript showing all courses and grades.

 - A current University of Kansas School of Law application form and the $55 application fee.

 - A statement explaining the reasons for the transfer request and any interest in or connection to Kansas or the University of Kansas.

 Submit application materials to:

 Office of Admissions